dowdingem/cpeg25/tutorials/BDNN/README.md

 The BDNN run creates a new folder called _pyrate_mcmc_logs_ in your _bdnn_analysis_ directory.
 As with the standard Pyrate diversification analysis, we can plot speciation and extinction rates through time.

+EMD: If this doesnt work in CD you can open the R script in R and run it there.

 * Windows

     ```